 - Bridges the gap between theory and practice

-- Provides a safe space to fail
+- Provides your team with a safe space to fail

 - Delivers a stellar ROI for the company as a whole